 Funder: National Institutes of Health

-Summary: Supports advanced development and dissemination of emerging informatics technologies to improve cancer research and management across the research continuum.
+Summary: Supports advanced development and dissemination of emerging informatics technologies to enhance data acquisition, analysis, and interpretation for cancer research and management.